steveclarke/dotfiles/README.md

    * `desktop-entries` - `.desktop` files for applications.
 Mainly acts as a wrapper for web apps.
    * `optional` - scripts to install optional software.
 These must be run manually.
-* `setups` - scripts to configure things that can't be configured via dotfiles.
+* `setups` - scripts to configure things that can't be configured via stow.

 ## Installation